TheoryInPractice/CONCUSS/README.md

 <img align="right" src="concuss_logo.png">
 #CONCUSS: Combatting Network Complexity Using Structural Sparsity

 CONCUSS is a software tool for large scale graph analytics.
 The efficiency and scalability of CONCUSS come from exploiting the underlying [structure and sparsity](/docs/background.md) of the data.
-It allows users to count the number of occurences of a specific pattern within a graph (i.e. subgraph isomorphism counting).
+It allows users to count the number of occurrences of a specific pattern within a graph (i.e. subgraph isomorphism counting).
 These counts are a building block for more complicated scientific analysis, such as motif counting and graphlet degree signature creation.

 ## Command line usage